openstack/heat/doc/source/scale_deployment.rst

 ===================

-In order to simplify the deployment of the HAProxy server, we will replace the ReST and CFN APIs deployed when installing devstack by the HAProxy server.
+In order to simplify the deployment of the HAProxy server, we will replace the REST and CFN APIs deployed when installing devstack by the HAProxy server.
 This way, there is no need to update, on the CLI, the addresses where it should look for the APIs.
 In this case, when it makes a call to any API, it will find the proxy, acting on their behalf.